oatear/cider/README.md

 ![screen-5]

+Export card sheets for use directly in Tabletop Simulator.
+[#Tabletop Simulator export guide][ttsexport-url]

 # 5. Save
 There are various ways you can save your project files depending on the form of the application you are using.